sylodev/community-actions/README.md

 # Atlas Community Actions Repository
-Welcome to the **Atlas Community Action Repository**, a public resource for users of the [Atlas](https://atlasbot.xyz) Discord bot to share custom-made actions with others in the Atlas community.
-Although every attempt is made to scan all actions submitted to this repository for malicious content, we assume no responsibility for any damages incurred from importing actions from this source into your server.
+Welcome to the **Atlas Community Actions Repository**, a public resource for users of the [Atlas](https://atlasbot.xyz) Discord bot to share custom-made actions and snippets of code with others in the Atlas community.
+Although every attempt is made to scan all actions submitted to this repository for malicious content, we assume no responsibility for any damages incurred from importing content from this source into your server.

 ## How To
+The following information is for actions only.
+For information on how to import snippets, see [here](https://github.com/atlasbot/community-actions/Snippets/README.md).

 ### Import Actions From This Repository Into Your Server
 If you're interested in importing one of the custom actions found within our repository into your server, here's how to do it:
-* Ensure that Atlas is in your server and has the proper permissions to speak, read messages, moderate, etc. If it is not currently in your server, [click here](https://atlasbot.xyz/get) to invite it now.
-If you have never used Atlas before you may be asked to log in with your Discord account.
+* Ensure that Atlas is in your server and has the proper permissions to send and read messages, moderate, etc. If it is not currently in your server, [click here](https://atlasbot.xyz/get) to invite it now.
+If you have never used Atlas before you may be asked to login with your Discord account.
 * Navigate to the [My Servers](https://atlasbot.xyz/@me/guilds) page and select the server you want to import the action into.
 * Back on GitHub, navigate the repository files and find the action file you want to import.
 * Open the action file and right click [![](https://i.imgur.com/98icse9.png)](https://www.youtube.com/watch?v=q5Dj5G1kaqI "It's Raw!")